Terafugia/mxe_qtbase_qtserialport/README.md

 If you can use arch-linux - use [mingw-w64-archlinux](https://sourceforge.net/projects/mingw-w64-archlinux/).

-# How to build Qt project for Windows on Linux
+# How to build Qt project for Windows on Ubuntu or Debian Linux

 **It is strongly recommended to use it on virtual machine**